bgachara/bgachara.github.io/posts/rust_ref.md

 ```
 ### Parameters

 - Functions take in data to operate on, input parameters and in Rust always require type signature.
-- declared with parameter name, followed by a : and type
+They are declared with parameter name, followed by a : and type.

 ```rust